-Rev Tanyse was Appointed a Designated Minister Jan 17, 2016.
+Rev Tanyse was Appointed a Designated Minister on January 17, 2016.
 Since that time, she has served the church and her community with distinction.
 She was invited to accept Ordination status in early August 2018.
 We are pleased to report she has accepted this honour.

 Minister of Outreach & Church Growth Via: